Ar-Ess/NoNameEngine/README.md

     - Supports FBX for now (will be extended on the future)
   - **Textures:**
     - Supports any kind of image extension
+    - Only for Model3D shapes, not Primitives yet
     - Select, from the Hierarchy, the Model3D, then Drag & Drop a file on the screen

 ### Model Creation
 _Important: "Shape3D" class is the equivalent of "GameObject" class_
  - **Primitives:**
    - Locate: Create -> Primitives
-   - Cube, Pyramid, Line, Cylinder, Plane
+   - Cube, Pyramid, Line, Cylinder, Sphere, Plane
  - **Test:**
    - Locate: Create -> Test
    - Baker House, Warrior, Cube